itsurboimasarou/itsurboimasarou/README.md

 </h3>

 <p align="left">
-  Here comes the place that you would like to find more about me, feel free to check out my repositorie but just please don't kang my stuff without credit!
+  Here comes the place that you would like to find more about me, feel free to check out my repositories but just please don't kang my stuff without credit!
 There's a mix of projects here, including some work from my free-time hobby of Android ROM building.

   🔗 <a href="https://itsurboimasarou.carrd.co/">Everything you want to knew about me, check it here</a>